No one transported to hospital after Burlington rollover

+BURLINGTON — Nobody was transported to the hospital following a two-vehicle rollover crash Wednesday afternoon in Burlington.

-BURLINGTON — There was a two vehicle crash at 3:14 p.m.
-Wednesday at Browns Lake Drive and Foxtree Circle involving a 2001 Oldsmobile Silhouette and a 2019 Toyota Prius, according to Burlington Police Chief Mark Anderson.
+The crash was reported at 3:14 p.m. on Browns Lake Drive (Highway W) and Foxtree Circle and involved a 2001 Oldsmobile Silhouette and a 2019 Toyota Prius, according to Burlington Police Chief Mark Anderson.

 All parties involved were medically evaluated on scene and no one was transported to the hospital, Anderson said.